Complaints procedure

 Framework for managing complaints

-The Council has a three stage complaint process:
+The Council has a three stage complaint process for handling complaints.

 Stage 1 - Service Department Complaint (Investigated at point of service delivery)

-2. A full response should be sent within 10 working days of receipt of the complaint.
+- A full response should be sent within 10 working days of receipt of the complaint.
 If this is not possible because of the complexity of the complaint, or due to other exceptional circumstances, the customer will be advised that the investigation is continuing and given a reason for any delay and an indication of when the complaint will be completed.
 Regular contact should be maintained until the complaint is resolved.
+Any extension should be no more than 10 working days, again if further time is required due to complexity of the complaint or other exceptional circumstances, the complainant must be advised of this, the reasons for delay and provided with updated timescales for full response.

 Stage 2 - Service Department Reviews

-2. The relevant Head of Service (or Director if the stage 1 complaint was dealt with by the Head of Service) will ensure that an objective review is carried out for any stage 2 complaint that is received.
+- The relevant Assistant Director or Director will ensure that an objective review is carried out for any stage 2 complaint that is received.
 As well as reviewing the original complaint and the Council’s response under stage 1 of the complaints procedure it will also take in to account any further relevant information provided by the customer.
+The person considering the complaint at stage 2 will be different from the person who considered the complaint at stage 1.

-3. A full response should be sent within 10 working days of the request for a review.
+- A full response should be sent within 20 working days of the request for a review.
 If this is not possible, because of the complexity of the complaint, or due to other exceptional circumstances, the customer will be advised that the investigation is continuing, given reasons for any delays and given an indication of when it will be completed.
 Regular contact should be maintained until the complaint is resolved.
+Any extension should not exceed 20 working days, again, if this is not possible due to complexity of the complaint or other exceptional circumstances the customer should be advised of the reasons for delay and provided with an updated timescale for a full response.

-4. The customer will be advised in the response that they may complain further to the Local Government and Social Care Ombudsman or the Housing Ombudsman, if the complaint relates to social housing where the Council are the landlord.
-If they remain dissatisfied with the outcome and sent details of their procedure.
+- The customer will be advised in the response that they may complain further to the Local Government and Social Care Ombudsman (or the Housing Ombudsman, if the complaint relates to social housing where the Council are the landlord) if they remain dissatisfied with the outcome and sent details of their procedure.

 Stage 3 – Referral to the Local Government and Social Care Ombudsman